madyark/MS1-project/README.md

 - Users with certain disabilities may find our website difficult-to-use, and therefore may struggle understanding the purpose of some of our features.

-    1. Although semantic HTML (e.g. `<section>`s), aria-labels, aria-hidden elements, and hidden form-labels are in use, there are still areas across the entirety of the website that could have more flexibility for those particular users.
+    1. Although semantic HTML (e.g. `<section>` elements), aria-labels, aria-hidden elements, and hidden form-labels are in use, there are still areas across the entirety of the website that could have more flexibility for those particular users.

     2. An example of this is the lack of use of `<h1>` - `<h6>` elements, the lack of `<p>` elements, and the lack of `<ul>` or `<ol>` elements in various sections of the website.

-    3. These elements were replaced with an abundant number of `<div>`s, which through different classes serve the same purpose and could easily be replaced by those more-semantic elements.
+    3. These elements were replaced with an abundant number of `<div>` elements, which through different classes serve the same purpose and could easily be replaced by those more-semantic elements.

     4. However the `<div>` elements were easier to style and to keep the HTML code clean and consistent, which made the development process easier, but with an important trade-off nonetheless.